Our railway duties

 Regulation 31 of The Railways (Infrastructure Access, Management and Licensing of Railway Undertakings) Regulations (Northern Ireland) 2016 sets out the various duties to which ORR must have regard when carrying out its functions under these Regulations.

 Section 72 of the Regulatory Enforcement and Sanctions Act 2008 requires us to keep our functions under review and ensure that in exercising these functions we do not:

 - impose burdens which we consider to be unnecessary, or

 - maintain burdens which we consider to have become unnecessary.

-We also have a new equalities duty under Section 149 of the Equality Act 2010 which requires us to have due regard to the need to:
+We also have an equalities duty under section 149 of the Equality Act 2010 which requires us to have due regard to the need to:

 - eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act;